cirruslabs-io/suits/labmodule.md

 The Suits App Providing the facilities for Lab Tests and Health packages

-1. User can get into Lab Section through Network nagivation Bar present in suits app.
+1. User can get into Lab Section through Network navigation Bar present in suits app.

 ![Logo1](./images/mobile/lab-module/Lab0.jpg)